klgdf/rsschool-cv/cv.md

   - Git (remote service - GitHub, Bitbucket)

+  - knowledge of the basics of UX
-  - Figma (for front-end development), Avocode, Zeplin
+  - Figma and  Sketch (for front-end development)

 **Soft skills:**
-  - Able to plan work time (Self-management and time-management)
+  - Able to plan work time (Self-management and time-management) - I set goals, break them into semantic parts and take steps towards the goal regularly.
+I love to plan and prepare strategies in different areas of life
+  - Analytical Abilities
+  - Communication - I can explain complex things in simple terms and find a common language with people.
+Non-conflict person
+  - Problem Solving
+  - The ability to learn quickly

 * * *
 ### Experience
+  I have been freelancing for 2 years.
+I carry out orders for the creation of turnkey websites, WordPress development and front-end development.
 * * *
 ### Portfolio and code examples
   - #### Kochut - online-store of handcrafted jewellery and wooden decorations.
 Front-end development